Enabling Smart Radio Environments in the Frequency Domain With Movable Signals: Enabling Frequency-Domain SREs in LoS with Movable Signals

 \subsection{Received Signal Power}

 In this \gls{miso} system, the goal is to maximize is the received signal power, given by

 which is a function of the channel $\mathbf{h}$ and the precoder $\mathbf{w}$.
+Although other metrics can be considered, such as the achievable rate $R=\log_2(1+P_R/\sigma^2)$, where $\sigma^2$ is the noise power, or the outage probability $P_{out}=\text{Pr}\{R\leq \bar{R}\}$, where $\bar{R}$ is the target rate, they are maximized when the received signal power is maximized, and we can therefore focus purely on this metric.
 Conventionally, the received signal power $P_R$ is maximized by optimizing the precoder $\mathbf{w}$ as a function of the channel $\mathbf{h}$, which is assumed to be known and fixed.
 It is well-known that the optimal solution for the precoder $\mathbf{w}$ is given by \gls{mrt}, which boils down to \gls{egt} in the case of \gls{los} channels.
 However, there are two methods to implement a reconfigurable precoder $\mathbf{w}$, both problematic as the number of antennas $N$ grows large.
 First, $\mathbf{w}$ can be implemented with digital beamforming, i.e., the signal $\mathbf{x}=\mathbf{w}s$ is computed in baseband and then converted to \gls{rf} through $N$ \gls{rf} chains, each connected to one of the $N$ transmitting antennas.
 This method is not scalable to high numbers of antennas due to the high cost and power consumption of the \gls{rf} chains.
 Second, $\mathbf{w}$ can be implemented with analog beamforming, where only one \gls{rf} chain is needed to carry the symbol $s$, and $N$ analog phase shifters connected to the $N$ transmitting antennas adjust the phase of the signals at the antennas.
 This second method suffers from a performance degradation due to the significant insertion losses of reconfigurable phase shifters.
 To radically address these problems arising when reconfiguring the precoder $\mathbf{w}$, we aim at maximizing the received signal power $P_R$ by reconfiguring the channel $\mathbf{h}$ while maintaining $\mathbf{w}$ fixed.
 To this end, we propose to reconfigure $\mathbf{h}$ given in \eqref{eq:h-los} by optimizing the wavelength $\lambda$, or, equivalently, the frequency $f$ of the transmitted signal, effectively enabling a \gls{sre} in the frequency domain.

 Our problem is therefore to maximize the received signal power $P_R$ by optimizing the wavelength $\lambda$ on a per-channel realization basis, i.e.,

 where $\mathbf{w}$ is optimized offline and therefore remains fixed during the deployment.
 Interestingly, problem \eqref{eq:prob-los} can be solved with a global optimal solution available in closed form.
 To derive it, we first derive an upper bound on the objective function $P_R$ and then provide expressions for a fixed $\mathbf{w}$ and a reconfigurable $\lambda$ which are proven to achieve it.
 First, the received signal power is upper bounded by